ProgrammingBlockchain/ProgrammingBlockchain/introduction/project_setup.md

 NBitcoin lets you debug into its code, to make your life easier.
 For this feature to work make sure you have source server support enabled in Visual Studio (Tools/Options).
 ![](../assets/visualstudio_enablesourceserversupport.png)

+Now, if you step into NBitcoin code, the source code will be automatically fetched on github, and appear in visual studio debugger.